 Benchmarks are all about making choices: What kind of data will I use?
 How much?
 What kind of queries?
 How you make these choices matters a lot: Change the shape of your data or the structure of your queries and the fastest warehouse can become the slowest.
 We’ve tried to make these choices in a way that represents a typical Fivetran user, so that the results will be useful to the kind of company that uses Fivetran.

-A typical Fivetran user might sync Salesforce, Zendesk, Marketo, Adwords and their production MySQL database into a data warehouse.
-These data sources aren’t that large: a terabyte would be an unusually large table.
-They are complex: they contain hundreds of tables in a normalized schema, and our customers write complex SQL queries to summarize this data.
-We’ve designed our benchmark to mimic this scenario.
+A typical Fivetran user might sync Salesforce, JIRA, Marketo, Adwords and their production Oracle database into a data warehouse.
+These data sources aren’t that large: A typical source will contain tens to hundreds of gigabytes.
+They are complex: They contain hundreds of tables in a normalized schema, and our customers write complex SQL queries to summarize this data.

 How did we configure the warehouses?